You are here:

 Despite the respect that movement organizers and participants had for Rustin, he often worked behind the scenes.
 Rustin was an openly gay man who had also briefly been a member of the Communist Party.
 Leaders within the movement worried that those opposed to the burgeoning civil rights movement would exploit widespread homophobia to discredit the movement.

-Categories: National,
+Categories: national

 Date: 1969

-Source: Lyndon B. Johnson Presidential Library
+Source: Lyndon Baines Johnson Presidential Library

 - How do you think Bayard Rustin felt working in movements that acknowledged his organizing genius while also asking him to stay behind the scenes because of his sexuality?